-An introduction to the visual arts emphasizing the understanding and appreciation of art through a review of the elements and principles of art and design, as well as an examination of two- and three-dimensional art forms, methods and media.
-(3 cr. hrs.)
-Meets General Education requirement in Humanities.
+An introduction to the visual arts emphasizing the understanding and appreciation of art through a review of the elements and principles of art and design, as well as an examination of two- and three dimensional art forms, methods and media.
+Meets SUNY General Education requirements in The Arts.

 The characteristics of elementary real functions including algebraic and graphical analysis, inequalities, absolute values, logarithms, trigonometry of real numbers, plane analytic geometry, polar coordinates, complex numbers and Binomial Theorem.
-(4 cr. hrs.)
+Cannot take both MATH 1411-1412 and 1413 for credit.
 A graphing calculator without a CAS (Computer Algebra System) is required; Texas Instruments TI-83 or TI-84 recommended.
-Meets SUNY General Education requirements in Mathematics.
+Meets SUNY General Education requirements in Mathematics and Quantitative Reasoning.

 Develops self-awareness and audience awareness through oral presentation.
 Organize and present material in a variety of speaking occasions, including information, visualization, demonstration, argumentation, persuasion.
-(3 cr. hrs.)
-(Fall, Spring).
-Lecture/presentations
+Lecture/Presentations.
+Meets SUNY General Education requirement in Oral Communication.